In a small bowl, combine yeast, 1 cup of warm water, and sugar. Allow yeast to bloom for 10 minutes.

 Add a drizzle of olive oil around your mixing bowl to coat the sides.
 Cover the bowl with a damp kitchen towel or plastic wrap.

-Place the bowl in a warm place and allow to rise for 30-60 minutes.
+Place the bowl in a warm place and allow to rise for 1 hour.
 Tip: Place the bowl in a cold oven with the oven light on - this will create a warm environment for your dough to rise.

 Place rolled-out dough onto the hot pan and allow the underside to cook for 2 minutes or until golden brown.
 Flip to cook the other side.
-Optional: While the underside is cooking, brush on some Avocado Oil on the top of the dough to prevent it from drying.
-Be careful as some other oils have a lower smoke point and may burn quickly.

 Optional: Before serving the warm bread, drizzle on some olive oil and sprinkle on some flakey sea salt.